 Through their art, ASMRtists explore the textual interpellation of fans, the constant grapple for power over the text between audiences and creators, and of course, the question of a text’s “best uses” or “best practices” for exhibition.
-Indeed, this essay suggests that ASMR roleplays of this nature are a two-way street, starting conversations not only around the ineffable appeal of certain texts, characters, and auteurs, but also the inevitable fannish slide into deep textual investment and comfort-based rewatching.
+Who’s to say we can’t fall asleep to Linda’s nasal, honking voice when it’s tempered just right?
+Indeed, I suggest that ASMR roleplays of this nature are a two-way street, starting conversations not only around the ineffable appeal of TV and film, but also how we rely on sensation for that fannish slide into deep textual investment and comfort-based rewatching.

-Although ASMR content has gained massive traction online in the last few years, viewers may not be familiar with this genre of video or its intended effects; to this end, I began the video with a short introduction to what ASMR is and what it stands for (Autonomous Sensory Meridian Response).
+PRODUCTION NOTES: Although ASMR content has gained massive traction online in the last few years, viewers may not be familiar with this genre of video or its intended effects; to this end, the video begins with a short introduction to what ASMR is and what it stands for (Autonomous Sensory Meridian Response).
 ASMR is simply another way to describes the body of physical and emotional affects known as “tingles,” which the majority of humans experience as “chills” or a relaxed feeling as a result of deep repose, safety, caretaking, sleepiness, and/or meditative stillness.
-ASMR, as I demonstrated with these clips, is not only a way to make videos, but also refers to the feeling provoked by them; particularly for those viewers unfamiliar with the genre, the essay might illustrate that they are not, in fact, unfamiliar with the sensation.
+ASMR, as I demonstrate with these clips, is not only a way to make videos, but also refers to the feeling provoked by them; particularly for those viewers unfamiliar with the genre, the essay might illustrate that they are not, in fact, unfamiliar with the sensation.
 Underneath this introduction, I laid an audio track borrowed from a mermaid roleplay by ASMRtist Goodnight Moon, which demonstrates the strategic layering and mixing of calming sounds such as whispers, taps, and fabric susurrations; the track bookends the video to invoke the sense of spatial travel, disembodiment, and thick atmosphere that attends all ASMR content.

 My methodology for choosing and organizing the clips fell along two lines: triggers and categories of interpretation.
-Firstly, I chose roleplays which highlight what I hope is a good variety of common ASMR triggers, from personal attention (Edward Scissorhands/“Edgar Scissorhands”) to eating (Matilda/“Matilda Chocolate Cake”) to accents (Bob’s Burgers/“Linda roleplay”).
+Firstly, I chose roleplays which contain what I hope is a good variety of common ASMR triggers, from personal attention (Edward Scissorhands/“Edgar Scissorhands”) to eating (Matilda/“Matilda Chocolate Cake”) to accents (Bob’s Burgers/“Linda roleplay”).
 I did so not only to provide a wide portal of access to new ASMR initiates, but also to demonstrate ASMR’s infinite potential to magnify any number of textual aspects; this diversity of approaches to “relaxifying” existing media content newly exposes filmic and televisual texts as audiovisual and affective prisms, polysemic not only in terms of meaning but feeling as well.
 I isolated clips that were between about 5-10 seconds in length in order to make room for this variety (and avoid the discomfort for some viewers that might attend ASMR’s characteristic long silences).

-Secondly, I highlighted roleplays that were strong examples of dominant interpretation/processing (i.e. the faithfully miniaturized Spirited Away breakfast cook with identical sounds) as well as negotiated (Log Lady) and oppositional (Harry Potter’s kind Mr. Ollivander as a “Rude English Gentleman”).
+Secondly, I selected roleplays that were strong examples of dominant interpretation/processing (i.e. the faithfully miniaturized Spirited Away breakfast cook with identical sounds) as well as negotiated (Log Lady) and oppositional (Harry Potter’s kind Mr. Ollivander as a “Rude English Gentleman”).
 These varieties of approaches showcase how ASMRtistry, like any mode of media reception, can venerate, celebrate, disagree with, parody and reject texts (as well as exist concurrently in any of these positionalities).
 For example, the Bob’s Burgers roleplay playfully re-frames a canonically grating character as a nurturing and meditative presence; the roleplay is designed to delight fans of the original text with its creativity in recuperating loudness, energy, and stress for ASMR purposes.
 I generally tried to mix all three of these interpretive approaches throughout the video, demonstrating how ASMRtists not only target “appropriate” texts but also take on “inappropriate” texts as an artistic challenge.